Hussein, King of Hejaz: Ascendance

 Hussein bin Ali bin Muhammad bin Abd al-Mu'in bin Awn was born in Constantinople in 1853 or 1854.
-He was the eldest son of Sharif Ali bin Muhammad, who is the second son of Muhammad bin Abd al-Mu'in, the former Sharif of Mecca.
+He was the eldest son of Sharif Ali bin Muhammad, who was the second son of Muhammad bin Abd al-Mu'in, the former Sharif of Mecca.
 As a member of the Hashemite dynasty, he was a descendant of Muhammad in the 37th generation through his grandson Hasan bin Ali.
 His mother, Salah Bani-Shahar, the wife of Ali, would have been a Circassian.

 He belonged to the Dhawu Awn clan of the Abadilah, a branch of the Banu Qatadah tribe.
 The Banu Qatadah had ruled the Sharifate of Mecca since the accession of their ancestor Qatadah ibn Idris in 1201 and were the last of the four branches of Hashemite sharifs who, together, had governed Mecca since the 11th century.

 Power struggles and birth

-In 1827, Muhammad bin Abd al-Mu'in was appointed Sharif, the first Sharif of the Dhawu Awn branch and interrupting the centuries-long dominance of the Dhawu Zayd.
+In 1827, Muhammad bin Abd al-Mu'in was appointed Sharif, the first Sharif of the Dhawu Awn branch and ending the Dhawu Zayd’s control of the amirate, which had lasted since 1718.
 He reigned until 1851, when he was replaced by Sharif Abd al-Muttalib ibn Ghalib of the Dhawu Zayd, the very same Sharif whom Muhammad ibn al-Abd al-Mu'in had succeeded.
-After being deposed, he sent his family and sons to reside in the Ottoman capital of Constantinople.
+After his dismissal in 1851, Muhammad ibn Abd al-Mu‘in was arrested and exiled to Istanbul by Ottoman authorities.
 While there Hussein was born to Muhammad's son, Ali, in 1853–1854.

 Muhammad was reinstated to power in 1856, and Hussein, then two or three years old, accompanied his father and grandfather to Mecca.
 Soon after, in 1858, Muhammad died and was succeeded by his eldest son, Emir and Sharif Abdullah Pasha, Hussein's uncle who held the Sharifate until 1877.
 While still young, he returned to Mecca after his father's death, when his uncle Sharif Abdullah called them back, with his mother in 1861–1862.